miamuch/melinamuch.github.io/content/authors/admin/_index.md

 ## About Me

-Melina Much is a postdoctoral fellow for NYU's Center for the Study of Social Media and Politics.
-She attained her PhD in Political Science from the University of California, Irvine in 2024.
-She was also a visiting Ph.D. student with the Alvarez Lab at California Insitutute of Technology.
-For CSMaP, she specializes in the intersection of political psychology, survey methodologies, and social media in the American context.
+I am a postdoctoral fellow for NYU's Center for the Study of Social Media and Politics.
+I attained my PhD in Political Science from the University of California, Irvine in 2024.
+I was also a visiting Ph.D. student with the Alvarez Lab at California Insitutute of Technology.
+For CSMaP, I specialize in the intersection of political psychology, survey methodologies, and social media in the American context.

-In addition, Melina works on questions of identity politics and statistical methodologies to study intersectionality.
-She has also worked on questions of gender-based mobilization on social media during the #MeToo era and in the wake of Dobbs v.
-Jackson.
+In addition, Melina I on questions of identity politics and statistical methodologies to study intersectionality.
+I have also worked on questions of gender-based mobilization on social media during the #MeToo era and in the wake of Dobbs v.
+Jackson, as well as gender in podcasting relating to how it impacts politics.